Bkim0316/Top-Git-Hub-Repositories/README.md

 repositories's title and the description for that repository.
 The title for the Repositories also act as hyperlinks allowing you to have direct access to the repository.

+This project was deployed using Microsoft Azure Cloud Services and utilizes a REST API

 One thing that you have to do, to access the website and it function as intended is to disable CORS on your selected browser.
 Otherwise the information will not show up as intended.